jekil/awesome-hacking/_pages/index.rst

 - `Dnsmap <https://github.com/makefu/dnsmap/>`_ - Passive DNS network mapper.
 - `Dnsrecon <https://github.com/darkoperator/dnsrecon/>`_ - DNS Enumeration Script.
 - `Dnsspy <https://github.com/4thel00z/dnsspy>`_ - Performs various DNS enumeration attacks.
+- `Dorkify <https://github.com/hhhrrrttt222111/Dorkify>`_ - Google dorking is a hacker technique that uses Google Search to find security holes in the configuration and computer code that websites use.
+Google Dorking involves using advanced operators in the Google search engine to locate specific strings of text within search results such as finding specific versions of vulnerable Web applications.
+Users can utilize commands to get other specific search results.
 - `EgressCheck Framework <https://github.com/stufus/egresscheck-framework>`_ - Used to check for TCP and UDP egress filtering on both windows and unix client systems.
 - `Egressbuster <https://github.com/trustedsec/egressbuster>`_ - A method to check egress filtering and identify if ports are allowed.
 If they are, you can automatically spawn a shell.
 - `EyeWitness <https://github.com/FortyNorthSecurity/EyeWitness>`_ - EyeWitness is designed to take screenshots of websites, provide some server header info, and identify default credentials if possible.